-What: The Google Ads Customer Match connection will allow BlueConic customers to feed segment data or profile information to Google Ads.
+What: The Google Ads Customer Match connection enables BlueConic customers to feed segment data or profile information to Google Ads.

-The logos in the top left display the connection status.
-A new connection will start up with a gray arrow, as it still needs to be configured:
+In the BlueConic connection page, the logos in the top left corner display the connection status.
+A new connection starts with a gray arrow, because it still needs to be configured: